-- Beginning Farmer is an individual or entity that has not operated a farm or ranch for more than 10 years and substantially participates in the operation. - Socially Disadvantaged Farmer is a farmer who is a member of a socially disadvantaged group.
-A Socially Disadvantaged Group is a group whose members have been subject to discrimination on the basis of race, color, national origin, age, disability, and where applicable, sex, marital status, familial status, parental status, religion, sexual orientation, genetic information, political beliefs, reprisal, or because all or a part of an individual's income is derived from any public assistance program. - Statement of enhancing specialty crops - Continuation of project information - Describe the likelihood of the project becoming self-sustaining and not indefinitely dependent on grant funds - Information on other support from Federal or State grant programs - E. External Project Support/Letters of Support (not included in the 15-page maximum for the proposal) - Letters of support from project beneficiaries are encouraged. - Letters from project partners confirming they understand their role in the success of the project are encouraged.
+- Beginning Farmer means an individual or entity that has not operated a farm or ranch for more than 10 years and substantially participates in the operation. - o Socially Disadvantaged Farmer means a farmer who is a member of a socially disadvantaged group.
+A

+Socially Disadvantaged Group is a group whose members have been subject to discrimination on the basis of race, color, national origin, age, disability, and where applicable, sex, marital status, familial status, parental status, religion, sexual orientation, genetic information, political beliefs, reprisal, or because all or a part of an individual's income is derived from any public assistance program.

+- If applicable, include a statement of enhancing specialty crops - Include a statement of the likelihood of the continuation of the project - Describe the likelihood of the project becoming self-sustaining and not indefinitely dependent on grant funds - If applicable, provide information on support from other Federal or State grant programs